-- (a) As at December 31, 2021 and 2020, the loans provided to the independent third parties were interest-free and were repayable on June 1, 2022, October 18, 2022, August 11, 2022 and June 7, 2023 respectively.
-As at December 31, 2021 and 2020, the loan receivables have been pledged as security for the borrowing. - (b) During the years ended December 31, 2021 and 2020, in determining the 12-month ECL for the loan receivables, the directors of the Company have taken into account the historical default experience, the financial position of the counterparties, value of collaterals as well as the future prospects of the industries in which the debtors operate, various external sources of actual and forecast economic information, as appropriate, in estimating the probability of default of each of these financial assets individually occurring within their respective loss assessment time horizon, as well as the loss upon default in each case.

-There has been no change in the estimation techniques or significant assumptions made during both years.
+- (b) During the years ended December 31, 2022 and 2021, in determining the 12-month ECL for the loan receivables, the directors of the Company have taken into account the historical default experience, the financial position of the counterparties, value of collaterals as well as the future prospects of the industries in which the debtors operate, various external sources of actual and forecast economic information, as appropriate, in estimating the probability of default of each of these financial assets individually occurring within their respective loss assessment time horizon, as well as the loss upon default in each case. - (c) There has been no change in the estimation techniques or significant assumptions made during both years.